ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab13.md

 You can use the metrics as follows:

 * View a selection of metrics on a preconfigured dashboard in the Event Streams UI.
-* Create dashboards in the Grafana service that is provided in IBM Cloud Private, and use the dashboards to monitor your Event Streams instance, including Kafka health and performance details.
-You can create the dashboards in the IBM Cloud Private monitoring service by selecting to Export the Event Streams dashboards when configuring your Event Streams installation.
+* Create dashboards in the Grafana service that is provided in ICP4i, and use the dashboards to monitor your Event Streams instance, including Kafka health and performance details.
+You can create the dashboards in the ICP4i monitoring service by selecting to Export the Event Streams dashboards when configuring your Event Streams installation.

  You can also download the example Grafana dashboards for Event Streams from GitHub, including a dashboard for monitoring geo-replication health, which is useful if you have geo-replication set up in your environment.

  Ensure you select your namespace, release name, and other filters at the top of the dashboard to view the required information.

- For more information about the monitoring capabilities provided in IBM Cloud Private, including Grafana, see the IBM Cloud Private documentation.

 * Create alerts so that metrics that meet predefined criteria are used to send notifications to emails, Slack, PagerDuty, and so on.
 For an example of how to use the metrics to trigger alert notifications, see how you can set up notifications to Slack.
 You can also use external monitoring tools to monitor the deployed Event Streams Kafka cluster.

-For information about the health of your topics, check the producer activity dashboard.

 Important: By default, the metrics data used to provide monitoring information is only stored for a day.
 Modify the time period for metric retention to be able to view monitoring data for longer time periods, such as 1 week or 1 month.